iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

     this.initShape("running");

-Of course, also need to modify the implement of initShape().
+Of course, we also need to modify the implement of initShape().
 Replace it's content with following:

     initShape:function (type) {
         if (this.shape) {